canonical-web-and-design/tutorials.ubuntu.com/tutorials/cloud/charm-dev/charm-dev-part1.md

 In this first charm development tutorial, we will cover:

-* Preparing and setup of a basic workbench.
+* Preparing and setup of a basic workbench
-* Creating the example charm with "charm tools".
+* Creating the example charm with *charm tools*
-* Understanding the anatomy of a charm (files and directories).
+* Understanding the anatomy of a charm (files and directories)
-* Validating and building the charm.
+* Validating and building the charm
-* Adding functionality via a secondary layer (layer:apt).
+* Adding functionality via a secondary layer (layer:apt)
-* Deploying the example charm with Juju.
+* Deploying the example charm with Juju

 positive
 : This guide is aimed at people running the latest [Ubuntu LTS][ubuntu-lts] release who are familiar with the Linux and Juju environments and are comfortable scripting or coding their own solutions.